 The first week of class provides an overview of the course, requirements, how to access/complete online classes AND an introduction to CSU Extension.
 We strongly recommend scheduling time to complete online trainings and weekly live class reviews.
 Weekly reviews are recorded and posted promptly if your schedule doesn’t align – it’s OK.

 Most classes require up 4-6 hours to complete.
 The first month contains the longest classes (soils, botany, & trees) in terms of reading and online class content.
-To support students, we have two “catch-up” weeks scheduled in February and March to help you ease into the swing of things and have some breaks.
+To support students, we have several “off or catch-up” weeks scheduled to help you ease into the swing of things and have some breaks.

 It might also be helpful to know that you’ll have access to all classes and course recordings for a full year.

 Following online classes, we offer two sessions for students to join us online for a live class review including Q&A with a subject-matter expert.
 These are offered Wednesday evenings and Thursday mornings – students are only expected to attend ONE of the sessions.
 A recording will be available if you have to miss and a complete Q&A document is provided for most sessions.

 No need to dress up or worry about camera and microphone technology – we don’t allow students to share video because we’ve found it to be distracting and sometimes difficult to manage.
 Instead, we utilize the Q&A feature in Zoom as well as the Chat box to connect.